-Professor Thomas J. Buiteweg is a partner with the law firm of Hudson Cook LLP.
+Thomas J. Buiteweg is an adjunct professor at the University of Michigan Law School and a partner with Hudson Cook LLP.
 His practice focuses on helping financial institutions, sales finance companies, and motor vehicle dealers and manufacturers establish and maintain automobile financing and leasing programs.

 Buiteweg is a former member of the Ally Financial Legal Staff, where he provided legal support to Ally’s motor vehicle financing, leasing, and insurance operations for nearly 17 years.

-Buiteweg has served as a Uniform Law Commissioner (ULC) for the State of Michigan since 2004.
-He is a former member of the ULC’s Executive Committee and a current a member of the ULC’s Uniform Home Mortgage Foreclosure Procedures Drafting Committee.
+He has served with the Uniform Law Commission (ULC) for the State of Michigan since 2004.
+A former member of the ULC’s Executive Committee, he is a current a member of the ULC’s Uniform Home Mortgage Foreclosure Procedures Drafting Committee.
 He previously served as a member of the ULC/American Law Institute Joint Review Committee that drafted the 2010 amendments to Uniform Commercial Code Article 9, the Drafting Committee for the Uniform Manufactured Housing Act, the Drafting Committee for the Uniform Statutory Trust Entity Act, and the Drafting Committee for the Uniform Certificate of Title Act.
-Before becoming a commissioner, he served as a member of the Consumer Issues Task Force of the UCC Drafting Committee that drafted the 2001 revisions to Article 9.
+Before becoming a ULC commissioner, he served as a member of the Consumer Issues Task Force of the UCC Drafting Committee that drafted the 2001 revisions to Article 9.